DNS-OARC/dnsmeter/README.md

 It generates dns queries and sends them via UDP to a target nameserver and counts the answers.

 features:
-  - payload can be given as file
+  - payload can be given as text file or pcap file
   - can automatically run different load steps, which can be given as list or ranges
   - results per load step can be stored in CSV file
-  - sender address can be spoofed from a given network
+  - sender address can be spoofed from a given network or from pcap file, if payload is a pcap file
   - answers are counted, even if source address is spoofed, if answers get routed back to the load generator
   - roundtrip-times are measured (average, min, mix)